Heritage listings reflect formal recognition by the state government or by Council that a place is worth conserving for future generations.

-To find out more about the benefits and effects of heritage listing for owners and the community, the facts versus the myths, and for a practical insight into how to make sympathetic changes, download Heritage Listing Explained - What it means for you, a brochure prepared by the NSW Office of Environment and Heritage.
+To find out more about the benefits and effects of heritage listing for owners and the community, the facts versus the myths, and for a practical insight into how to make sympathetic changes, download Heritage Listing Explained - What it means for you, a brochure prepared by the Heritage Council of New South Wales.

 Places can be affected by heritage listings under one or more planning instruments including a Local Environmental Plan, a State Environmental Planning Policy or the State Heritage Register.